KylathGeorge/CST8915_Final_Project/README.md

 ## Deployment instructions

 1. Provision AKS with one servernode and one worker node.
-2. Run the following command in /Deployment Files/aps-all-in-one.yaml:
+2. Run the following command in /Deployment Files/aps-all-in-one.yaml directory:

 ```kubernetes
 kubectl apply -f config-maps.yaml